Contact information: email@example.com or 315-246-7625 (text only)

 His work is included in private collections nationwide as well as internationally.

-CURRENT: 2017 "Trans American History and Other Recent Works", Solo Show, The Pocket Theater, Seattle, WA.
+2017 "Trans American History and Other New Work", Solo Show, The Pocket Theater, Seattle, WA.
 September 30 - October 31.

 2017 "The Women of Social Visionaries Re-Imagined", Duo Show, Women's Rights National Historical Park, Seneca Falls, NY.
 March 1 - April 30.